microsoft/golazo/docs/adoption-guide.md

 ## Summary

 A deliberate 90‑day, "by the book" trial lets a team experience full benefits—improved flow, quality, and learning—before deciding what to tailor.
-Partial adoption early almost always underdelivers.
+Partial adoption almost always underdelivers.

 ## Team Size and Suitability